eric-brechemier/enlargeyourpassword/README.txt

     * SHA-256 generates passwords of  56 characters (size XL)
     * SHA-512 generates passwords of 128 characters (size XXL)

-  The family of SHA algorithms was used because:
+  The family of SHA algorithms was chosen because:

     * it is a published standard
       (I do not believe in security through obscurity)